yamangit/Kubernetes/README.md

    sudo chmod +x -R bash_files
    ```

-4. Execute on_all_nodes.sh command on all the nodes of your cluster, it prints useful information about your nodes after that execute hosts.ini.sh file on ansible controller node with the information received from the output of on_all_nodes.sh.
+4. The first step is to run the "on_all_nodes.sh" command on all the nodes in your cluster, which will provide you with useful information about each individual node.
+Once you have this information, you can then execute the "hosts.ini.sh" file on your Ansible controller node by inputting the data gathered from the output of the "on_all_nodes.sh" command.
    ```sh
    sudo bash on_all_nodes.sh
    ```